-I am building work that bridges gaps between the study of human experience in the neurosciences and the creation of human experience in the arts.
+I aim to build work that bridges gaps between the study of human experience in the neurosciences and the creation of human experience in the arts.
 This is where subjectivity and objectivity meet, in the struggle to experience new understandings of experience.
 Art that engenders and organizes self-reflection is experimental phenomenology--thus brain science.
 In turn, science that lays bare questions which have heretofore been hidden by answers, as James Baldwin said, is art.
 My work creates spaces where boundaries blur between science and art, reverence and irreverence, the many vocabularies within and without.
 Pieces that question the futures we are building as scientists and engineers, that perform inquiry that may not yield to objective investigation, and that repurpose technology for play and probing outside the bounds and demands of utility.
 You’ll see below pieces that let us control the unconscious in dreams, step inside neuroscience in VR, program aesthetic experience into the brain via the body, and question objectivity by experiencing emotions as a wholly quantified self.